-Numba can target Nvidia CUDA and (experimentally) AMD ROC GPUs.
+Numba can target Nvidia CUDA GPUs.
 You can write a kernel in pure Python and have Numba handle the computation and data movement (or do this explicitly).
-Click for Numba documentation on CUDA or ROC.
+Click for Numba documentation on CUDA.

 1.2 Overview

 Numba is a compiler for Python array and numerical functions that gives you the power to speed up your applications with high performance functions written directly in Python.